 Massmart is committed to the highest level of information and technology governance, managed by the Group Chief Information Officer (CIO).
 The Board is satisfied that Massmart complies with the significant governance principles in King IV, and has identified Information and cyber security as an area for future focus.

 Massmart maintains clear principles and procedures designed to achieve corporate accountability and control across the Group.
 These are codified in the Massmart Delegation of Authority policy that describes the specific levels of authority and the required approvals necessary for all major decisions at both Group and Divisional level.
 Through this framework, operational and financial responsibility is formally and clearly delegated to the Divisional Boards.
 This is designed to maintain an appropriate control environment within the constraints of Board-approved strategies and budgets, while providing the necessary local autonomy for day-to-day operations.

 Massmart adopts a collaborative approach to risk identification, mitigation and assurance activities between the management of the various Divisions, Head Office support functions and internal and external assurance providers.
-The Divisional risk committees give feedback on their significant risks and material matters to the Risk Committee, who ultimately own and manage risks, and in turn give feedback to the Board thereon.
+The Divisional risk committees provides us with feedback on their significant risks and material matters, as we ultimately own and manage risks, and in turn give feedback to the Board thereon.